Dachshund

 Health & Care:

 While considered a healthy dog breed, the dachshund can develop certain health conditions, such as Intervertebral disc disease, Diabetes mellitus, Gastric dilatation-volvulus, Epilepsy, etc. If not properly exercised and fed, your dog can lead to severe health problems.
-Obviously, not all Dachshunds will suffer from serious health conditions, but it is important to pay attention to all these common conditions when choosing this breed.
+Not all Dachshunds will suffer from serious health conditions, but it is important to pay attention to all these common conditions when choosing this breed.

 Additionally, dachshunds are susceptible to obesity, leading to server back issues.
 It's useful following for the breed to follow a strict diet and daily exercise.
 Even if they are small, dachshunds require regular exercise to build powerful muscles to protect and support their backs and stay fit.
 You will need to be determined, and you can wish to utilize crate training.